 Instead, business seems to be dominated by low-level, non-ranking clerks.
-This isn’t to denigrate people in those positions either ? it?s clear that many of them are more competent than their immediate supervisors.
-But since they are subject to often incompetent supervisors, and upper management is clueless about what’s going on at the front line, the employee is buried in the organization.
+This isn’t to denigrate people in those positions either – it’s clear that many of them are more competent than their immediate supervisors.
+But since they’re subject to often incompetent supervisors, and upper management is clueless about what’s going on at the front line, the employee is buried in the organization.

 4. Employees Must Work With Limited Resources